-After completing the work, I am entitled to keep all your papers and documents while there is money owing to me for my charges and expenses.
+My practice is to hold most documents on an electronic case management system’ Such case files will be deleted after 6 years.
+Where I hold paperwork, after completing the work, I am entitled to keep all your papers and documents while there is money owing to me for my charges and expenses.
 In addition, I will keep your file of papers for you in storage for not less than one year.
 After that, storage is on the clear understanding that I have the right to destroy it after such a period as I consider reasonable.

 If I retrieve papers or documents from storage in relation to continuing or new instructions in connection with your affairs, I will not normally charge for such retrieval.
 However, I may make a charge based on time spent for producing stored papers or documents to you or another at your request.
 I may also charge for reading, correspondence or other work necessary to comply with your instructions.

 You may terminate your instructions to me in writing at any time, but I will be entitled to keep all your papers and documents while there is money owing for my charges and expenses.
 If at any stage you do not wish me to continue doing work and/or incurring charges and expenses on your behalf, you must tell me this clearly in writing.

 If I decide to stop acting for you, for example, if you do not pay an interim bill, I will tell you the reason and give you notice in writing.

 Solicitors are not allowed to disclose information about a client’s affairs without the client’s authority.
 By signing this Terms and Conditions of Business and returning it to me, you authorise me to disclose it to other parties in the case.
 You may withdraw this authority at any time, but if you do so, you should appreciate that I will inform the other party and their agents or advisers that this authority has been withdrawn.